-What started as straightforward systems integration work evolved into something more specific: helping organizations preserve institutional knowledge when critical team members leave.
-The technical expertise is still essential, but the real value comes from understanding the why behind past decisions.
+What started as straightforward systems integration work evolved into something more specific: helping organizations preserve the reasoning behind critical decisions, not just the systems themselves.
+Technical expertise is still essential, but durable execution depends on preserved reasoning.

 That gap, between what's written down and what people actually know, is where business risk hides.